kiranaananda/portfolio/_posts/2019-11-10-brand-dictionary.md

 - Fr1sian
 and many more…

-Hence, when handling a tracking study, I usually done it with python and store the typo as future reference for the upcoming wave.
-Usually, it cost Rp 175 per cell if involving vendor to help to code it, and approximately 1/2 seconds to put the code via spreadsheet if done standalone.
-However, with python, it could be quicker than doing manually.
-I save many hours by this method.
+Hence, when handling a tracking study, I usually do it with Python and store the typo as a future reference for the upcoming wave.
+Usually, it costs Rp 175 per cell if involving a vendor to help code it, and approximately 1/2 second to put the code into a cell if done standalone.
+However, with Python, it could be quicker than doing it manually.
+I save many hours by using this method.

 {% highlight ruby %}
 import re